-What you can do to prevent early dressing changes and decrease the risk of CLABSI
+Preventing early dressing changes to decrease the risk of CLABSI

 A catheter-related infection study2 of 1,419 patients found